laravel/docs/blade.md

 <a name="casing"></a>
 #### Casing

-Component constructor arguments should be specified using `camelCase`, while `kebab-case` should be used when referencing the argument names in your HTML attributes.
+Component constructor arguments should be specified using `camelCase`, while `kebab-case` or `snake_case` should be used when referencing the argument names in your HTML attributes.
 For example, given the following component constructor:

     /**
      * Create the component instance.